rbrands/BlazorAuth0Demo/README.md

 * In <a href="https://github.com/rbrands/BlazorAuth0Demo/blob/master/BlazorAuth0Demo/Client/Program.cs">Client Program.cs</a> PolicyTypes.READ_WEATHER etc to DefaultScopes requested.
 Register app policies and register IAuthorizationHandler.
 Add builder.Services.AddApiAuthorization().
 * To get access tokens for outgoing calls to the api controller see https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/additional-scenarios?view=aspnetcore-3.1#attach-tokens-to-outgoing-requests.
 Add package Microsoft.Extensions.Http and HttpFactory in Program.cs

-At this moment evaluation of policies at client side does not work probable because Auth0 that not provides scope claims in the ID token used for authentication.
-That means that ony status "authenticated" can be used with Blazor standard templates.
+At this moment evaluation of policies at client side does not work probably because Auth0 does not provide scope claims in the ID token used for authentication.
+That means that only status "authenticated" can be used with Blazor standard templates.
 To check if a user has granted a permission follow the approach as shown in <a href="https://github.com/rbrands/BlazorAuth0Demo/blob/master/BlazorAuth0Demo/Client/Pages/FetchData.razor">FetchData.razor</a>:
-* Request access token via TokenProvider and check if the required scope is granted.
+Request access token via TokenProvider and check if the required scope is granted.

 General: Configure at your Auth0 tenant a default api like https://generic-api because currently there is no possibility to use "audience" during authentication.

+Furthermore the application shows a basic workflow how to handle registration and authorization for an application:
+* Users can and should register via standard login box provided by Auth0.
+* After this they have to be authorized for an application or parts of an application by assigning the permissions:
+  * FetchData.razor shows how it is tested if the permission "read:weather" for API https://generic-api is assigned.
+  * If not, the user is redirected to page Register.razor and asked to enter a registration code.
+  * This registration code is checked in Controller UserManagementController against a value - hard coded in this example, should be read from backend in realitiy.
+  * If registratin code is correct the permission is assigned, see repositoy <a href="https://github.com/rbrands/BlazorAuth0Demo/blob/b9f205432a934209f08c0525acd9720e8ad19bf2/BlazorAuth0Demo/Server/Repositories/Auth0Repository.cs#L52">AssignPermission</a> how this is implemented.
+After this the user is logged out again.
+After next login the required permission should be available.